 It can be frustrating when you are trying to reach a goal or change something about your financial situation, but somehow you keep sticking to the same habits.
 Things are not changing for you.
 This lack of change can happen whether you are trying to lose weight, get out of debt, or make any lifestyle changes.
 You might find yourself stuck—or experience signs you should handle your money better.
 You may feel the changes you are making do not seem to help you reach your financial goals.
 If so, you may need to take some financial challenges starting with the following steps to make a real change.

-It may be that you are going about your budget the wrong way, or that you are setting unrealistic expectations that you cannot reach.
-When you do not reach those expectations the smaller changes that you are trying to make just disappear as well.
-It can help to have someone outside of the situation look at the issues and see if your goals and budget are on track.
-Depending on your relationship with your parents, one of them might be a good person to talk to about this.
-However, if they are overbearing or get too involved, then that is not likely a good idea.
-You could go to a financial counselor, take a class or have a friend you trust look at the issues.
+It may be that you are going about your budget in the wrong way or setting unrealistic expectations that you cannot reach.
+When you do not reach those expectations, the smaller changes you are trying to make will disappear as well.
+It can help you to have someone outside of the situation look at the issues and see if your goals and budget are on track.
+Reach out to a family member or friend, take a class, or visit a financial counselor.

-If the changes you have tried to make in the past are not working for you, then you need to try something else.
-For example, if you are struggling to pay off your debt but you can only make minimum payments, debt consolidation may help you gain traction, especially with credit card debt.
-If you want to increase your savings, but you find yourself dipping back into it each month, then setting up an online savings account that takes longer to transfer money back into your account may help you manage your money better.
+If the changes you have tried to make in the past are not working for you, you need to try something else.
+For example, if you are struggling to pay off your debt, but you can only make minimum payments, debt consolidation may help you gain traction, especially with credit card debt.
+If you want to increase your savings, but you find yourself dipping back into it each month, then setting up an online savings account that takes longer to transfer money back into your account may help you better manage your money.

-It really can be difficult to make lasting changes.
+It can be challenging to make lasting changes.
 Part of the process is going to be making mistakes and slipping up.
-It is important that after you that that, you still keep working on your budget and working towards your financial goals.
-The constant check up can prevent you from lying to yourself about your finances.
-As you keep making changes, you will eventually be able to start saving and reach your financial goals.
+It is important that after you that that, you still keep working on your budget and working toward your financial goals.
+The constant checkup can prevent you from lying to yourself about your finances.
+As you keep making changes, you will eventually start saving and reach your financial goals.